rsksmart/rwallet/README.md

     RWALLET_ENV=Dogfood
     ```
     If .env file is changed, manually edit the file importing react-native-dotenv by either adding an empty line or whitespace will work.
+1. In order to use firebase push notification on Android, put google-services.json in the android/app.
 1. `npm run android` or `npm run ios`.
 The script will first start server daemon in a separate terminal window, the same effect as `npm run start`.
 You should see console output like below.
     ```
     > rwallet@0.0.1 start /Users/mikasa/Documents/repos/rwallet